oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Process Management for Exascale Environments
-PMI Exascale (PMIx) represents an attempt to provide an extended version of the PMI standard specifically designed to support clusters up to and including exascale sizes.
-The overall objective of the project is not to branch the existing pseudo-standard definitions - in fact, PMIx fully supports both of the existing PMI-1 and PMI-2 APIs - but rather to (a) augment and extend those APIs to eliminate some current restrictions that impact scalability, and (b) provide a reference implementation of the PMI-server that demonstrates the desired level of scalability.
+Process Management for Exascale EnvironmentsPMI Exascale (PMIx) represents an attempt toprovide an extended version of the PMI standard specifically designedto support clusters up to and including exascale sizes.
+The overallobjective of the project is not to branch the existing pseudo-standarddefinitions - in fact, PMIx fully supports both of the existing PMI-1and PMI-2 APIs - but rather to (a) augment and extend those APIs toeliminate some current restrictions that impact scalability, and (b)provide a reference implementation of the PMI-server that demonstratesthe desired level of scalability.

-**URL**
+**More Information**

 https://pmix.org/

 **Available Versions**::

+    3.1.5-GCCcore-9.3.0
     4.1.0-GCCcore-11.2.0
     3.1.5-GCCcore-10.2.0
     3.2.3-GCCcore-10.3.0
-    3.1.5-GCCcore-9.3.0

 POV-Ray